What should you do when you see a manatee?

-Manatees are found in many of Florida’s waterways and can be difficult to see, especially when moving in a boat on the water.
-Observations may include a swirl on the surface caused by the manatee when diving; seeing the animals back, snout, tail, or flipper break the surface of the water; or hearing it when it surfaces to breathe (as shown here).
+Manatees are found in many of Florida’s waterways and can be difficult to see, especially when you travel in a boat on the water.
+You may see a swirl on the surface caused by the manatee when it dives; see an animal’s back, snout, tail, or flipper break the surface of the water; or you may only hear the manatee when it surfaces to breathe (as shown here).
 In all of these instances, keeping your distance and passive observation are the best ways to view manatees.

 ||Manatee tails or backs

 The West Indian manatee is an imperiled species and is protected by state and federal law (see below).
 Please avoid harassing or disturbing manatees whenever you discover that manatees are in the water near you.
 Harassment is defined as any activity that alters the animal's natural behavior.
 By altering the manatee's natural behavior, you may create the likelihood of danger that is bad for the animal and against the law.